abizovnuralem/go2_ros2_sdk/README.md

 rustup default 1.79.0
 ```

-`cargo` should now be availible in the terminal:
+`cargo` should now be available in the terminal:
 ```shell
 cargo --version
 ```